-4] Thus, I respectfully concur in the result.
+[3] Thus, I respectfully concur in the result.

 We have long awaited some statement from the Second Circuit as to whether the circuit recognizes the nominative fair use defense, and if it does, how courts should evaluate it.
-Does the defense essentially replace the Polaroid analysis as it does the Sleekcraft analysis in the Ninth Circuit?
-The closest we've gotten to an answer is provided below.
+That statement finally came in the following opinion.
+Does Judge Pooler's approach in the Second Circuit strike you as more sensible than Judge Kozinski's in the Ninth?